Find the Cheapest Car Insurance After a DUI (2023)

 “DUI” stands for “driving under the influence” of one or more substances that impair your ability to drive safely.
 Depending on the state, the illegal “influence” could be alcohol, drugs, or both.

 A DUI conviction will significantly affect your car insurance.
 No policy exists specifically for DUI coverage, but you’ll likely pay much more for standard car insurance after a DUI charge.
-And in certain states, you’ll have to file an SR-22 certificate.
+You may have trouble finding coverage at all.
+And in certain states, you’ll need to have your insurer file an SR-22 or FR-44 certificate of financial responsibility, proving that you have the state's minimum required amount of liability insurance.

 Compare Car Insurance Quotes